Affiliate links on Android Authority may earn us a commission. Learn more.

-At $699, the Pixel 5 easily undercuts a lot of other flagships on the market, but if you’re looking at devices from a raw specs perspective, it could seem a bit lackluster.
+At $699, the Pixel 5 easily undercut a lot of 2020 and 2021 flagships on the market, but if you’re looking at devices from a raw specs perspective, it could’ve seemed a bit lackluster.
 That being said, Pixel phones offer a lot more value than raw performance — from their tight integration with Google apps and services to their fast, guaranteed updates.
 Pixel devices are also genuinely a pleasure to use, and I think there’s a lot of value in that alone.

-If you’re a fan of iOS, Apple just announced the iPhone 12 Mini, which also matches the Pixel 5’s price of $699.
-The iPhone 12 Mini has a much faster processor in the form of the new Apple A14 Bionic, but it loses out on refresh rate and the quality of its personal digital assistant.
-While we haven’t been able to do a full review on this device yet, we’ll share our thoughts soon.
+If you’re a fan of iOS, Apple’s iPhone 13 Mini ($699) also matches the Pixel 5’s price.
+The iPhone 13 Mini has a much faster processor, but it loses out on refresh rate and the quality of its personal digital assistant.

-If you’re someone who needs more power for things like gaming or better video, you might want to look at more specialized options like the Asus ROG Phone 3, the Sony Xperia 1 II, or Sony Xperia 5 II.
+If you’re someone who needs more power for things like gaming or better video, you might want to look at more specialized options like the ASUS ROG Phone 5 or the Sony Xperia 1 III.
 That being said, those phones start closer to $1,000 or more, so they’re not really in the same ballpark.

 Personally, I’m a huge fan of the Google Pixel 5.
 It has a genuinely wonderful display, fantastic battery life, and all the small things I love like wireless charging and IP68 water resistance.
 Additionally, the extremely tight integration with Google’s apps and services, unique features through Google Assistant, and guaranteed updates for three years add a lot more value than a spec sheet can tell.

 Another perspective: Google Pixel 5 one year later — Is it still worth buying?